Lake Washington: Geography

 Lake Washington's basin was formed by glacial processes associated with the Puget lobe of the Cordilleran Ice Sheet during the Vashon Glaciation, likely through a combination of preferential erosion of weak rock and sediments by the glacier itself and by subglacial meltwater during the glacier's retreat.
 At the end of the Pleistocene, the basin that is now Lake Washington connected directly to the channels of Puget Sound through the north end of the Duwamish Valley.
 The basin may or may not have been a waterway at this point, as eustatic sea levels were approximately 150 m lower than at present and the land around Seattle was about 75–85 m lower due to isostatic depression from the weight of the glacier.
 However, the rapid sea level rise from the end of the Pleistocene through the early Holocene had flooded the Duwamish Valley and Lake Washington within a couple thousand years.
 Lake Washington did not become a freshwater lake, isolated from Puget Sound, until some time after 5,700 years Before Present, when sedimentation in the Duwamish Valley closed off its southern end.
 The new lake, lacking any other outlets, drained south through the Black River into the Duwamish Valley and, ultimately, Puget Sound until the construction of the Lake Washington Ship Canal in 1916.
+There are three sunken forests in the lake that were created by landslides during an earthquake around 900 C.E.